Everything You Should Know About Dog Arthritis14. May 2019

 Symptoms or Signs

 Arthritis is a progressive condition, so the initial symptoms can be quite challenging to identify.
 Some of the signs may be very obvious, if not, subtle and some obscure especially for those dogs that tend to mask signs of pain.
+Be sure not to confuse it with something like hip dysplasia.
 Here are the most common indicators that a dog is suffering arthritis:

 - Inactivity (reluctance to walk, climb, jump, or play)